frameworkjet/FrameworkJet/README.md

 - PDO PHP Extension

 # Installation
 To install the framework, follow the steps below.
-During the installation we will use commands used in Unix based system, but for the sake of the detailed explanation, we have given a few example for Windows based systems.
+During the installation we will use commands used in Unix based system, but for the sake of the detailed explanation, we have given a few examples for Windows based systems.

 ## Checkout
-The first step is to checkout the project on your machine.
-In our case this most probably means to use the following command *(you will need Git)*:
+Checkout the project on your machine:
 ```
 git clone https://github.com/pavel-tashev/FrameworkJet.git
 ```
-For the current example the name of the directory where we will clone and install the project is “example”.
+For the current example, the name of the directory where we will clone and install the project is “example”.

 Go to the directory of the project:
 ```